Poornima-Open-Source-Society/Weather-App/README.md

 ### step 2. git clone to your local pc
 ### step 3. npm install
 ### step 4. npm run dev
+### it will take to you to http://localhost:8080/ nou enjoi
 maintenance @hardikhere